-It’s why we recommend the C300 Mark II over in our Corporate Video Production guide.
+It’s why we recommend the C300 Mark II over in our promo video guide.
 It does take more time and effort, more accessories, and a lot more investment to be able to shoot with it, but the C300 Mark II is worth it for slower paced corporate shoots.

 We use all three of them interchangeably, based on the type of shoot we anticipate.